Fake video of 'JN' shows Bolsonaro ahead in Ipec poll

 denials

-the editorial Fact or Fakefrom the portal g1it’s the UOL Check pointed out the video as fake.
+The editorship Fato ou Fake, from the g1 portal, and UOL Confere pointed out the video as false.
 In addition, Ipec released a note stating that it reported the manipulated material to the Disinformation Alert System Against Elections of the Superior Electoral Court (TSE) and to the Electoral Public Ministry (MPE).
 The institute therefore expects the adoption of “appropriate measures” against the dissemination of false information.

 “The video circulating on social networks and WhatsApp groups is false, in which President Jair Bolsonaro (PL) appears with 46% of voting intentions and former President Lula, of the PT, with 31%, according to data from Ipec and with images from Jornal Nacional, from TV Globo.
 Published on September 12, the poll shows the opposite: former President Lula leads the contest, with 46% of voting intentions, followed by Bolsonaro, with 31%,” said IPEC.